On Campus Resources

 The Pomona RAs

-RAs are mandated reporters.
-They are required by the college to report, at minimum, that an incident has occurred on campus, without necessarily naming those involved—though they may have to disclose other details depending on the circumstances of the incident and one should discuss issues of confidentiality with them.
+RAs are mandated reporters and will be required to report the incident to the Title IX Coordinator.
 RAs can assume the role of advisor and confidant to the survivor (if they wish) in internal campus proceedings such as college investigations or judicial hearings by the Sexual Assault Board, and are trained to attend to the needs of survivors and those close to them within the campus community.

 From a campus emergency phone, the RA on Call can be reached via the extension 18001 and via (909) 621-8001 on any other phone.
 Listen for a dial tone.